mwheymans/psfmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-Omitted the mis-spelled words and changed the date field according to ISO requirement.
+Omitted the mis-spelled words, the date field and adjusted the examples so that they run <5s.

 ## Test environments
 *	MacOS Mojave versie 10.14.4, R studio 1.1.383, R version 3.5.3